Mat-dp/mat-dp-core/docs/MAT-DP Core Cookbook/complex.md

 ## **Context**

-The below example will demonstrate MAT-DP Core's capabilities more extensively for optimally allocating resources in low-carbon systems.
+The below example will demonstrate Mat-dp core's capabilities more extensively for optimally allocating resources in low-carbon systems.

 There exists multiple available resources to be used in the construction of a hydroelectric dam.
 Researchers have been tasked with decomposing total CO2 output of this project, and gathering insights about material use.